What is embroidery digitizing?

 Yes.
 There are several companies that offer courses.
 However, most are software specific.
 So, you should investigate which embroidery digitizing software you want to use and then find a course that will teach you how to do it.
 Fortunately, many digitizing programs offer a free 30-day trial so you can try out a few before committing to any.

 A very basic (and inexpensive) embroidery digitizing program is SewArt.
-You can actually purchase a license for it on this site and then I’ll send you a promo code for 50% off my course: the SewArt, SewWhat-Pro and SewWrite Master Class.
+You can actually purchase a license for it on this site.
+You can also enroll in the SewArt, SewWhat-Pro and SewWrite Master Class.

 You may want to start by checking out a book that addresses digitizing in general before deciding what program you want to learn.
 I personally like the book: Digitizing Made Easy by John Deer.